Kelv04/Software-Requirements/SRS.md

         4. The system verifies the provided credentials and authenticates the student.
         5. If the credentials match the ones in the database, the system grants access to the student’s account and redirects it to their dashboard.

-3.1.2 Student/Staff Verify Digital ID
+3.1.3 Student/Staff Verify Digital ID

 **Sequence Diagram**

+Figure 3.1.3 Sequence Diagram for Student / Staff Verify Digital ID

 1. Authentication and Verification
 2. Verification from university-issued credentials, which is Student / Staff ID should be concerned